Seminar Series

 Seminars are designed for mental health professionals and trainees and meet for one to three sessions.
 Our intention is to offer participants an opportunity to explore a topic of interest in a collegial and informal small group setting.

 All seminars are taught over Zoom by Mitchell Center faculty, many of whom are leaders in the field and have contributed to the development of relational theory from its inception.
+To register and pay, scroll down and click on "REGISTRATION & PAYMENT."

 Race in Clinical Space